adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 ###### Website logs {: #website-logs }

 All requests to our Websites are recorded in the website logs.
 Data stored includes your IP address (solely for the purpose of IT security and only accessible by eyeo's IT Security team), information about the request itself including date and time, domain and file path, request body and query, information about the response include response code and bytes, and session ID information needed to test and operate the website.
-This data (IP address only aggregated via hashing with a daily changing salt) is used to generate usage statistics as well as to investigate potential security issues and forum or blog spam.
+This data (IP address only aggregated via hashing with a daily changing salt) is used to generate usage statistics as well as to investigate potential security issues..
 Detailed logs are retained for a period of 30 days, after which only the aggregated usage statistics that cannot be connected to a single user remain.
 Everything else is deleted.

 ###### Data retention {: #retention-website-requests }

-The request to our Websites, including your IP address, is stored when you create a forum post, submit a contact form, or add a blog comment.
+The request to our Websites, including your IP address, is stored when you submit a contact form or add a blog comment.
 This allows administrators to effectively address spam content and security breaches.
 All stored requests are deleted after 30 days.

 ###### Necessary cookies {: #cookies }